janfreyberg/janfreyberg.github.io/_includes/research.md

 ## Research

-I study visual perception in clinical populations.
-Many psychiatric conditions feature atypical sensory processing, which can be caused by the same underlying processes that are causing core symptoms.
-By studying how people see the world, I hope to find out more about fundamental brain mechanisms in clinical conditions.
+I currently work on applied machine learning.
+I am in the _AI for Good_ team at Element AI, and work on implementing existing or new algorithms to support humanitarian and environmental work.
+Our team is building platforms and tools to support NGOs in their work.

-Using vision science to study these conditions has the benefit of being cheap, non-invasive, and quick.
+In the past, I worked in applying machine learning in a commercial setting at _Faculty_, a London-based startup that, amongst other things, completes consulting projects for organisations.

-Find out more about my research by having a look at my various research projects below.
+Before that, I studied visual perception in clinical populations.
+Many psychiatric conditions feature unusual sensory processing, which can be caused by the same underlying processes that are causing core symptoms.
+I ran behavioural studies to tap into these underlying processes.